-Capturing carbon in soil is a frequent feature of climate change mitigation measures, but the variability in soils and greenhouse gas emissions makes it difficult to evaluate results.
-A £1 million research project led by James Hutton Institute scientists aims to tackle the problem, using digital technology to develop a UK system to understand and monitor changes in soil carbon from agricultural systems.
+A £1 million research project led by James Hutton Institute scientists is tackling this challenge, using digital technology to develop a UK system to understand and monitor changes in soil carbon from agricultural systems.

 The project: Dynamic monitoring, reporting and verification for implementing negative emission strategies in managed ecosystems (RETINA) is funded by the Natural Environment Research Council (NERC) and involves the University of Aberdeen and the Centre for Ecology and Hydrology as partner organisations.